jrop/jq.nvim/README.md

 # jq-playground.nvim

-> Interact with `jq` in Vim, using interactive buffers
+> Interact with jq in Neovim, using interactive buffers

 ![Example screenshot](example/screenshot.png)